y13i/cfn-schema/README.md

 Open Workspace Settings by pressing **Ctrl + ,** or **⌘ + ,**.

-Choose schema URL correspondent to AWS region you going to use and add JSON Schema setting like this.
+Choose schema URL correspondent to AWS region you are going to use and add JSON Schema setting like this.

 ```json
 {